smiluredev/YenPocket-80/README.md

 # ¥enPocket 80

-🎮 ¥enPocket 80 — A DIY Pocket Console You Build, Hack, and Learn With Built from scratch using an Arduino Uno, a breadboard, an OLED display... and a **recycled medicine box**.
+🎮 ¥enPocket 80 — A DIY Pocket Console You Build, Hack, and Learn With Built from scratch using an Arduino Uno, a breadboard, an OLED display... and a **Recycled VHS Tape**.
 This is true **Brazilian maker spirit** in its rawest form.

 🧠 What is the ¥enPocket 80?